harvester/docs/docs/install/pxe-boot-install.md

 For more information about Harvester configuration, please refer to the [Harvester configuration](./harvester-configuration.md) page.

 By default, the first node will be the management node of the cluster.
-When there are 3 nodes, the other 2 nodes added first are automatically promoted to management nodes to form an HA cluster
+When there are 3 nodes, the other 2 nodes added first are automatically promoted to management nodes to form an HA cluster.

 If you want to promote management nodes from different zones, you can add the node label `topology.kubernetes.io/zone` in the [os.labels](./harvester-configuration.md#oslabels) config.
 In this case, at least three different zones are required.